 The default skins and logos for the agent and customer interfaces can be controlled with the following

 To set the customer interface skin set

 If you are adding your own skins, the easiest way is create your own

 Dockerfile inherited from this image and then

 COPY the skin files there.
+Take a look at the official documentation on instructions on how to create one.
 You can also set all the environment variables in there too, for example:

 FROM juanluisbaptiste/otrs:latest MAINTAINER Foo Bar <firstname.lastname@example.org> ENV OTRS_AGENT_SKIN mycompany ENV OTRS_AGENT_LOGO skins/Agent/mycompany/img/logo.png ENV OTRS_CUSTOMER_LOGO skins/Customer/default/img/logo_customer.png COPY skins/ $SKINS_PATH/ RUN mkdir -p $OTRS_ROOT/Kernel/Config/Files/ COPY skins/Agent/MyCompanySkin.xml $OTRS_ROOT/Kernel/Config/Files/